Don’t Buy the $90 Steam Deck Dock [Alternatives]

-Ever since the PSP was retired, many have held the opinion that no handheld console would be able to recapture its magic and versatility.
-And for several years, this held true, even though Nintendo was constantly putting out handheld consoles.
-However, it was the release of Valve‘s Steam Deck that brought about a complete revival of handheld consoles.
+Ever since the PSP was retired, many have felt that no handheld console could truly recapture its magic and versatility.
+For several years, this seemed to be the case, even though Nintendo continued releasing handheld consoles.
+However, with the launch of Valve‘s Steam Deck, the world of handheld consoles experienced an exciting revival.

-The Steam Deck is a handheld console released by Valve that aims to bring AAA-tier PC/console games to the comfort of your hands, delivering stunning visuals and not compromising on performance.
-Starting at $400, the Deck is a popular choice for many who’re looking to game while on the go.
-Like any other handheld, the Deck has its own range of peripherals; the most essential being the Steam Deck Dock.
+The Steam Deck is a handheld console from Valve designed to bring AAA-level PC and console games right to your hands, offering impressive visuals without sacrificing performance.
+Starting at $400, the Deck is a popular option for anyone looking to play high-quality games on the go.
+Like most handhelds, the Steam Deck has various accessories available, with the Steam Deck Dock being one of the most useful.

 What is The Steam Deck Dock?

-The Steam Deck Dock is a docking station for the Steam Deck, similar to the one found available for the Nintendo Switch.
-The Dock offers the option to connect the Steam Deck to an external display, while simultaneously charging it, along with 3 USB 3.1 ports for connecting peripherals.
-It also allows you to connect an Ethernet cable to the Deck, to allow a smoother experience on multiplayer games.
+The Steam Deck Dock is a docking station designed specifically for the Steam Deck, similar to the dock available for the Nintendo Switch.
+The Dock lets you connect your Steam Deck to an external display while charging it, and provides 3 USB 3.1 ports for connecting accessories like keyboards, mice, or controllers.
+It also offers an Ethernet port, delivering a more stable network connection, which is especially helpful for multiplayer gaming.

 FeaturesAvailability